antongomez/TentsAndTrees/README.md

 python encode.py dom0[0-8].txt
 ```

-This will generate a file with the same name as the input file but with the extension `.lp`.
-This file can be used as input for the ASP program.
-The ASP program can be executed as follows:
+The script takes as input a regular expression that matches the files in the `examples/` folder. and generates a file for each example in the `examples/` folder with the same name and the extension `.lp`.
+The generated files contain the dimensions of the puzzle, the position of the trees, and the number of tents to be placed in each row and column especified as facts.
+To run the ASP program to solve one of the examples, it can be used the following command:

 ```bash
 clingo 0 tents.lp examples/dom01.lp